-In accordance with Title 38 US Code 3679 subsection (e), this school adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
+In accordance with Title 38 US Code 3679 subsection (e), the University adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill (Ch.
 33) or Vocational Rehabilitation & Employment (Ch.
 31) benefits, while payment to the institution is pending from the VA.
 This school will not:

-- Prevent the student's enrollment; - Assess a late penalty fee to the student; - Require the student to secure alternative or additional funding; - Deny the student access to any resources (access to classes, libraries, or other institutional facilities) available to other students who have satisfied their tuition and fee bills to the institution.
+- 1. Prevent the student's enrollment. - 2.
+Assess a late penalty fee to the student. - 3.
+Require the student to secure alternative or additional funding. - 4.
+Deny the student access to any resources (access to classes, libraries, or other institutional facilities) available to other students who have satisfied their tuition and fee bills to the institution.